 - Concurrent calls – hours resolution

 - Real-Time Extension Status

 - PBX status

-Most of these widgets have some other setting in addition to the general setting which you have to consider before becoming able to use them.
+Most of these widgets have some other setting and the general setting, which you have to consider before becoming able to use them.

-For the starting point, I suggest you rely on PBXDom Dashboard help page which is a great resource to better understand all these widgets.
+For the starting point, I suggest you rely on the PBXDom Dashboard help page, which is a great resource to understand all these widgets better.

-Although, as always, PBXDom team is looking forward to receiving your questions, and suggestions.
+Although, as always, the PBXDom team is looking forward to receiving your questions and suggestions.
 We’ll be so glad to hear from you.